About Suffolk County Legislator Kara Hahn

 Most people learn their first civics lesson while sitting in a classroom, but Kara Hahn first remembers serving the public while riding in the back of pickup truck with her dad after Hurricane Gloria ravaged Long Island back in 1985.
 As a volunteer firefighter, Ron Gerry showed Kara and her brother Kevin and sister Kristin what it means to make a difference in people’s lives.
 For days, they worked side-by-side with other community members to clear downed trees from the roadways.
 And, as she drives these same roadways now with her daughters Karina and Hope, Kara continues to be inspired by those early lessons and seeks to instill that same sense of civic responsibility in her children.

 In 2011, residents of the Fifth Legislative District elected Kara to be their voice on the Suffolk County Legislature.
-As your representative, Kara’s mission has been to make government more open and responsive by passing legislation that posts the audio from legislative meetings online within two hours of their adjournment and hosting community meeting throughout the community.
+As your representative, Kara’s mission has been to make government more open and responsive by passing legislation that strengthens the County’s central mission of protecting public health and safety.

 Born in Port Jefferson, raised in Stony Brook and now raising her family in Setauket, Kara cares deeply about our community.
 Prior to her election, Kara served as President of the Civic Association of the Setaukets and Stony Brook, a role that highlighted her passion for public service and earned her the Village Times Herald’s 2009 “Civic Woman of the Year” distinction.